Cold Water Therapy and its Impact on Mental Health

 Case Studies and Research Findings

-• A study involving undergraduate students who participated in 20-minute cold water immersions reported significant decreases in negative emotions such as tension, anger, and depression, along with increases in positive emotions like vigor and self-esteem.
+• A study involving undergraduate students who participated in 20-minute cold water immersions reported significant decreases in negative emotions such as tension, anger, and depression, along with increases in positive emotions like vigour and self-esteem.

 • Another case study highlighted a 24-year-old woman with depression and anxiety who engaged in regular cold water swimming.
 After four months, she experienced significant mood improvements and no longer required medication.